tahmidawal/CoScientist/README.md

 CoScientist is an advanced AI system capable of autonomously generating novel and high-impact research ideas in Machine Learning and related fields.
 It follows a similar architecture and methodology to Google's AI Co-Scientist.

+## Green's Function Research Ideas

+This repository includes three novel research ideas for learning Green's functions without resolution limitations using deep learning:

+1. **Uncertainty Quantification (UQ) for Green's Functions**: Integrating UQ methods with deep learning models to provide confidence estimates for Green's function predictions at arbitrary resolutions.

+2. **Meta-Learning for Green's Functions**: Using meta-learning techniques to enable models that quickly adapt to learn Green's functions for new PDEs or domain geometries with minimal data.

+3. **Graph Neural Networks for Complex Domains**: Utilizing GNNs to learn Green's functions on irregular or complex domains by representing the domain as a graph.

+Each research idea comes with a detailed implementation plan, including technical approach, required datasets, algorithms with pseudocode, evaluation methodologies, and academic references.

 ## Features

 - **Autonomous Idea Generation**: Generate innovative research hypotheses based on a research goal